BenGJ10/Smart-Expense-Tracker/README.md

 - Expand unit tests for controllers and services.
 - Write a detailed user guide and project report for submission.

-## Contributing

-This project is developed as part of a university course.
-Contributions are not open, but feedback is welcome via the repository’s issues section at [https://github.com/BenGJ10/Smart-Expense-Tracker](https://github.com/BenGJ10/Smart-Expense-Tracker).

 ## Contributers

 - `Ben Gregory John` [GitHub](https://github.com/BenGJ10) | [LinkedIn](https://www.linkedin.com/in/bengj10/)